 We are committed to supporting our faculty and staff, both in and out of the classroom.
 Salaries and benefits are among the most generous of any school in the Bay Area and include health care coverage for staff and their dependents, a robust non-matching retirement contribution, parking and commuter benefits, and a delicious daily lunch provided by Acre Gourmet.
 Cathedral also devotes significant resources towards professional development and encourages all staff, regardless of their role, to attend conferences and workshops that will further their growth as educators.
 In recent years, we have sent groups of teachers to the NAIS People of Color Conference, Wildwood Multicultural Leadership Institute, and Reader's and Writer's Institute at Teachers' College, as well as specialized training sessions on Orton-Gillingham Phonics, Responsive Classroom, Project-Based Learning, and Bridges Math.

 Cathedral believes that diversity is an educational imperative, and we have been recognized for our leadership and multicultural education.
-Cathedral embraces families of all religious, ethnic, racial, and socio-economic backgrounds and structures.
+Cathedral embraces families and staff of all religious, ethnic, racial, and socio-economic backgrounds and structures.
 Forty-two percent of our student body are students of color, and annually, we dedicate more than 16% of our gross tuition ($1.5m in 2019) to Adjustable Tuition, our financial aid program which supports not only tuition for students in need, but also tutoring, uniforms, transportation, and technology needs, as examples.
 We remain deeply committed to the continued diversification of our students and faculty.